12 Principles for using Zettelkasten

 Invite AI to contribute to and review your Zettelkasten to facilitate collaboration and shared learning.

-3. Provide folders
+3. Provide structure

 Folders are best for clustering notes within the structure of your process.
 Keep your process as simple as possible.